Virtual private network: OpenSSH (1999)

 OpenSSH offers VPN tunneling (distinct from port forwarding) to secure remote connections to a network, inter-network links, and remote systems.
 OpenSSH server provides a limited number of concurrent tunnels.
 The VPN feature itself does not support personal authentication.
 SSH is more often used to remotely connect to machines or networks instead of a site to site VPN connection.

 OpenVPN (2001)

 OpenVPN is a free and open-source VPN protocol based on the TLS protocol.
 It supports perfect forward-secrecy, and most modern secure cipher suites, like AES, Serpent, TwoFish, etc. It is currently being developed and updated by OpenVPN Inc., a non-profit providing secure VPN technologies.

 SSTP (2007)

 Secure Socket Tunneling Protocol (SSTP) is a form of VPN tunnel that provides a mechanism to transport Point-to-Point Protocol (PPP) traffic through an SSL/TLS channel.

 Wireguard (2015)

-WireGuard is a protocol.
+WireGuard is a protocol designed to be more lightweight than OpenVPN.
 In 2020, WireGuard support was added to both the Linux and Android kernels, opening it up to adoption by VPN providers.
 By default, WireGuard utilizes the Curve25519 protocol for key exchange and ChaCha20-Poly1305 for encryption and message authentication, but also includes the ability to pre-share a symmetric key between the client and server.